 Old Meets New

 Today, the Dominion House is an events center, hotel and restaurant equipped for the 21st century.
 It is a beacon of old-world architecture and elegance.
 In 1923, this property was built to impress.
-Having now witnessed two centuries, the Dominion House stands to impress once again, like never before.
+Having now witnessed almost a century, the Dominion House stands to impress once again, like never before.

 Before it was a House, it was a Home